 Why Lead Buying Fails Inside Facebook Ads

-Buying real estate leads fails on Facebook for one reason:
+Stop buying real estate leads while they fail on Facebook for one reason: the Facebook platform rewards recognition, not readiness.

 When agents use Facebook ads to capture leads before the market has recognized them, they don’t generate clients.
 They generate strangers who require persuasion.